m0ose/asx/docs/AgentSet.md

 > `removeAgent (agent)`

 Remove an agent from this AgentSet, returning the AgentSet for chaining.

 If the AgentSet is a breed, removes agent from both the BaseSet and BreedSet.
+Removing a people agent will also remove it from the turtles AgentSet.

+## Methods

+These methods are inherited by subclasses for general use.

 > `clear ()`